Table of Contents

 Further, an April 2020 WayUp survey highlights how low-income students and students of color entering the workforce are “struggling to overcome the WFH digital divide.”
 Lack of space and limited access to technology are two concerns.
 Learning the corporate culture, and code-switching (alternating from their own language style or vernacular to a workplace standard) is a close third.
 To quote Jephtha Prempeh, a recent graduate of color interviewed by CNBC: “Being at home with family and working from a bedroom makes [it] complicated.
 I do feel self-conscious about if I sound intelligent, but speaking differently and approaching things differently does change my home space, and I can’t shake it off when the day is done.
 I don’t have that fresh space to come back and be myself.”

 Moms: Maybe it’s because traditional gender roles persist, but a new Yale-led study found that moms working remotely spend more time doing their jobs with children present, and are taking on more household responsibilities compared with WFH dads.
-The study also found that moms working remotely during COVID-19 are suffering emotionally more than men, reporting feeling depressed, anxious, and lonely.
+The study also found that moms working remotely during COVID-19 are suffered emotionally more than men, reporting feeling depressed, anxious, and lonely.
 This exemplifies studies showing remote work can lead to isolation and stress as divisions between home and work-life blur.

 New Hires: One of the biggest hurdles facing new employees hired into a remote working environment is the lack of opportunity to connect with co-workers and managers; the inability to network and develop relationships.
 And as underrepresented and low-income graduates like Prempeh indicate, young hires often find it difficult to meet the financial and space hurdles associated with at-home office setups.